Europe → Slovakia → Bratislava → The Volkswagen factory

 The interior of this VW definitely has that premium/solid feel (at the end it’s basically a Porsche Cayenne underneath).
 I have driven a couple of these cars even on a very bad quality roads and I couldn’t hear any rattling or squeaking noise from the interior + there are no issues with peeling or more worn plastic surfaces even in high mileage cars.
 Unlike in the first generation Touareg which is notorious for issues with peeling plastic buttons.

-I also have to mention the very impressive sound insulation of this interior, so even at German autobahn speeds you won’t be stressed out by the excessive noise. (+ the optional equipment list included double glazed side windows as well which will slightly reduce the interior noise even more)
+I also have to mention the very impressive sound insulation of this interior which is much better than in the BMW X5 E70 for example.
+This means that even at German autobahn speeds you won’t be stressed out by the excessive noise. (+ the optional equipment list included double glazed noise insulating side windows too which will slightly reduce the interior noise even more)

-The optional electrically adjustable front seats are comfortable and they have also adjustable side bolsters + there is enough space for the front as well as for the rear passengers.
-By the way, the rear seats are not very comfortable or supportive, and to top of that the rear little armrest is basically useless. ↓↓
+The optional electrically adjustable front seats are comfortable and they have also electrically adjustable side bolsters + there is enough space for the front as well as for the rear passengers.
+Although I have to add, that the rear seats are not very comfortable or supportive either, and to top of that – the rear little armrest is basically useless. ↓↓

 It’s more of a cupholder than an armrest so you can’t really rest your arm on it comfortably.
 Interestingly, the exact same armrest is in the

 Porsche Cayenne and even in the Bentley Bentayga (nice cost reduction).
 And even more interestingly the first generation Touareg actually had a regular usable rear armrest.